 The Georgia Commission on Equal Opportunity (GCEO) has approved a Settlement Agreement between both parties.
 Under the terms of the agreement, the apartment owner and the property management company will pay $17,000 in damages made payable to the Complainant.
 “GCEO is very pleased that both parties agreed to resolve the matter.
-This settlement reflects GCEO’s ongoing commitment to working with all housing providers to ensure that they comply with their obligations under the Georgia Fair Housing Law,” said Allona Lane Cross, GCEO’s Executive Director. .
+This settlement reflects GCEO’s ongoing commitment to working with all housing providers to ensure that they comply with their obligations under the Georgia Fair Housing Law,” said Allona Lane Cross, GCEO’s Executive Director.
+Read the agreement .

 Persons who believe they have experienced housing discrimination may file a Fair Housing complaint by contacting GCEO's Fair Housing Division at (800) 473-6736 or by visiting the GCEO website and utilizing our Fair Housing Online Services.
 Materials and assistance are available for persons with limited English proficiency.